 After the LAAF final rule is fully implemented, owners and consignees will be required to use a LAAF-accredited laboratory for food testing:

-- to support removal of a food from an import alert through successful consecutive testing requirements;
+- to support removal from an import alert through successful consecutive testing (e.g., to get a food product or firm removed from the red list);

-- to support admission of an imported food detained at the border because it is or appears to be in violation of the Federal Food, Drug, and Cosmetic Act;
+- to support admission of an imported food (e.g., articles of human or animal food, and U.S. goods returned that are articles of food) detained at the border because it is or appears to be in violation of the Federal Food, Drug, and Cosmetic Act (e.g., products that contain or appear to contain unapproved food additives, including unauthorized food contact substances);

-- required by existing FDA food safety regulations, when applied to address an identified or suspected food safety problem (i.e., certain tests of shell eggs, sprouts, and bottled drinking water);
+- required by existing FDA food safety regulations, when applied to address an identified or suspected food safety problem (i.e., certain tests related to shell eggs, sprouts, and bottled drinking water);

 - required by a directed food laboratory order, a new procedure being implemented in this final rule that will allow FDA to require use of a LAAF-accredited laboratory to address an identified or suspected food safety problem in certain, rare circumstances; and

-- conducted in connection with certain administrative processes such as testing submitted in connection with an appeal of an administrative detention order.
+- conducted in connection with certain administrative processes (e.g., testing submitted in connection with an appeal of an administrative detention order).

 What is the LAAF program implementation timeline?

-FDA will take a stepwise approach to implementation of the LAAF program.
-On February 11, 2022, the FDA launched the LAAF application portal (with User Guide) where interested accreditation bodies may apply for recognition the program.
-Once the FDA has recognized a sufficient number of accreditation bodies, the agency will announce that laboratories may apply to the recognized accreditation bodies for LAAF-accreditation.
+FDA is taking a stepwise approach to implementation of the LAAF program.
+On July 12, 2022, the FDA posted a registry of six FDA-recognized accreditation bodies for the LAAF Program.
+Laboratories may now apply to the recognized accreditation bodies for LAAF-accreditation.
 When there is sufficient LAAF-accredited laboratory capacity for the food testing covered by the final rule, the agency will publish a document in the Federal Register giving owners and consignees 6 months’ notice that they will be required to use a LAAF-accredited laboratory for such food testing.
 The agency may issue more than one Federal Register document as LAAF-accredited laboratory capacity is attained for various types of food testing described in the final rule.

 - LAAF Fact Sheet

-- LAAF Application Portal for Accreditation Bodies and Portal User Guide
+- LAAF Portal for Accreditation Bodies and Accredited Laboratories

 - Federal Register Notice announcing the Final Rule